 A Scottish soul singer with a raspy, lived-in voice who crafts intimate, emotionally raw songs that feel both timeless and deeply personal.

-Paolo Nutini emerged from Paisley, Scotland, not as a product of a TV talent show, but as a bartender with a notebook full of songs and a voice that sounded decades older than he was.
-His 2006 debut, 'These Streets,' captured a young man's yearning and heartache with startling maturity, blending folk, soul, and pop.
-He refused to be rushed, taking five years to deliver the sunny, skiffle-inflected 'Sunny Side Up,' which debuted at number one and revealed a playful, eclectic side.
-Another long hiatus preceded the richer, more ambitious 'Caustic Love,' a soulful record that cemented his reputation as an artist who works entirely on his own clock.
-Nutini's career is defined by these deliberate pauses, each return feeling like a rediscovery of a uniquely textured voice in British music.
+Paolo Nutini's 2006 debut 'These Streets' sold over a million copies, blending folk, soul, and pop with a voice that sounded decades older than his 19 years.
+A bartender from Paisley, Scotland, he wrote songs of yearning and heartache with startling maturity.
+He took five years to deliver 'Sunny Side Up,' which debuted at number one in the UK and revealed a playful, skiffle-inflected side.
+Another long hiatus preceded 2014's 'Caustic Love,' a soulful, ambitious record.
+Nutini works on his own clock; each return feels like a rediscovery of a uniquely textured voice in British music.

 1981–1996